The purpose of this guide is to teach you how to market your text-based game effectively and without spending any money.

 Talk to new players.
 Find out what’s holding them back or where they’re getting stuck.
 Ask them what could have helped during their first week of play.

-If you’re actively developing your game and people are actively playing it, you will have something new to shout from the rooftops at least once a month if not more.
+Remember: if you’re actively developing your game and people are actively playing it, you will have something new to shout from the rooftops at least a few times a month.

 The real hurdle is just setting aside some time to do it.
-Because from here on out, it’s a cycle of rinse and repeat.
 Automate as much as you can!
 Things like social media posts can be queued up in advance or put on a reposting schedule.

 And finally, be prepared for criticism.

 That’s it for me this time.
-I hope you found this guide useful!
+I hope you found this guide useful, and don’t hesitate to reach out if you have any questions!